huggingface/transformers/docs/source/en/perf_train_gpu_many.md

     With very fast intra-node connectivity of NVLINK or NVSwitch all three should be mostly on par, without these PP will be faster than TP or ZeRO.
 The degree of TP may also make a difference.
 Best to experiment to find the winner on your particular setup.

     TP is almost always used within a single node.
-That is TP size <= gpus per node.
+That is TP size <= GPUs per node.

 * Largest Layer not fitting into a single GPU: